 The word translated honor in Proverbs 3:9 has to do with weight.
 To honor someone in this sense means to give them the proper weight or respect.

 Specifically, this proverb encourages us to honor “the LORD.”
 When you see “LORD” in capital letters it is the English translation for Yahweh.
 This name for God comes from a word meaning “to be.”

-When Moses asked God through the burning bush what to call him, he identified himself as “I Am” (Exodus 3).
+When Moses asked God through the burning bush what to call Him, He identified Himself as “I Am” (see Exodus 3:13-15).
 This is the essential fact about God: He is.
-Before the creation of the universe, he is.
-When Jesus walked the earth, he is.
-When you were born, he is.
-When you will die, he is.
-When Jesus returns in glory, he is.
+Before the creation of the universe, He is.
+When Jesus walked the earth, He is.
+And when you were born, He is.
+When you die and when Jesus returns in glory, He is.
 He is apart from the timeline of this world in a way we cannot completely understand.

 Before we think about how to do this in practical terms, let’s clarify what is meant here by “wealth.”
 More literally, the language refers to a person’s “substance.”
 It’s the sum total of their assets.
 Back then, it would have meant cattle, crops and land.
 Now it means income, possessions, savings, 401k’s, etc. This is our substance.
 We are meant to use our substance to show that the LORD is the most substantial matter in our lives.
 We’re not to worship wealth – we’re to worship with wealth.